Basic Fishing Information

 You cannot transport more than 100 crayfish across the state line in a 24-hour period unless you are commercially raising crayfish.
 You may use artificial lighting to take crayfish.

-If you plan to catch your own minnows or crayfish, the following rules apply.
+If you plan to catch your own minnows or crayfish, the following rules apply:

 - Seines cannot be larger than 12 feet in length and 4 feet deep with mesh no larger than ½ inch stretch.
-(Stretch is the distance between two opposite knots of a net mesh when the net is stretched tight.)
+Stretch is the distance between two opposite knots of a net mesh when the net is stretched tight.

-- Minnow dip nets cannot exceed 3 feet square, without sides or walls, and may not have mesh larger than ½ inch stretch.
+- Minnow dip nets cannot exceed 3 feet square (without sides or walls) and may not have mesh larger than ½ inch stretch.

 - Cast nets may be used, provided the net is no larger than 20 feet in diameter and the mesh stretch is no larger than ¾ inch.

 Wild fish may be used as live bait as long as the fish was caught legally and meets any size, catch, or possession limits established for that species.
 Goldfish may be used as live bait.
 Carp cannot be used as live bait at any location.

 Cast nets with a maximum mesh size of 2 inches stretch can be used to collect live gizzard shad and threadfin shad at these bodies of water.